-The Reconstruction Kernel influences the texture and the appearance of nodules in the reconstructed images, including the sharpness of the nodule edges.
-In general, a softer, smoother kernel reduces noise at the expense of spatial resolution, while a sharper, higher-frequency kernel gives the appearance of improved resolution at the expense of increased noise.
-Kernel types may interact differently with different software segmentation algorithms.
-Theoretically, the ideal kernel choice for any particular scanner is one that provides the highest resolution without edge enhancement, which generally will be a kernel in the medium-smooth to medium-sharp range of those available on clinical scanners.
-With increasing kernel smoothness, underestimation of nodule volume becomes a potential concern, while with increasing kernel sharpness, image noise and segmentation errors become potential concerns.
-Use of a reconstruction kernel on follow-up scans consistent with baseline therefore is particularly important for relying on the Profile Claims.
+574 The Reconstruction Kernel influences the texture and the appearance of nodules in the reconstructed 575 images, including the sharpness of the nodule edges.
+In general, a softer, smoother kernel reduces noise at the expense of spatial resolution, while a sharper, higher-frequency kernel gives the appearance of 576 577 improved resolution at the expense of increased noise.
+Kernel types may interact differently with different 578 software segmentation algorithms.
+Theoretically, the ideal kernel choice for any particular scanner is one 579 that provides the highest resolution without edge enhancement, which generally will be a kernel in the 580 medium-smooth to medium-sharp range of those available on clinical scanners.
+With increasing kernel 581 smoothness, underestimation of nodule volume becomes a potential concern, while with increasing kernel 582 sharpness, image noise and segmentation errors become potential concerns.
+Use of a reconstruction kernel 583 on follow-up scans consistent with baseline therefore is particularly important for relying on the Profile Claims.
+584

 Parameter Actor Specification DICOM Tag Reconstruction Protocol Technologist Shall select a protocol that has been previously prepared and validated for this purpose (See section 3.4.2 "Protocol Design Specification").
-Reconstruction Field of View Technologist Reconstruction Field of View (0018,9317) Reconstructed Image Thickness Technologist Shall set reconstructed image thickness to less than or equal to 1.25 mm and the same as baseline.
-Slice Thickness (0018,0050) Reconstruction Interval Technologist Shall set to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap) and consistent with baseline.
-Spacing Between Slices (0018,0088)
+Reconstruction Field of View Technologist Shall ensure the Field of View spans at least the full extent of the thoracic and abdominal cavity, but not substantially greater than that, and is consistent with baseline.
+Reconstruction Field of View (0018,9317) Reconstructed Image Thickness Technologist Shall set reconstructed image thickness to less than or equal to 1.25 mm and the same as baseline.
+Reconstruction Interval Technologist ogist Shall set to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap) and consistent with baseline.